foundry-vtt-community/wiki.js/development/getting-started-with-development.md

 ## What is a flag and how do I use them?

-Flags are the safest way that Modules can store arbitrary data on existing entities.
-If you are making a module which allows the user to set a data point which isn't supported normally in Foundrdy Core or a System's data structure, you should use a flag.
+Flags are the safest way that modules can store arbitrary data on existing entities.
+If you are making a module which allows the user to set a data point which isn't supported normally in Foundry Core or a system's data structure, you should use a flag.

 A flag does not have to be a specific type, anything which can be `JSON.stringify`ed is valid.